 You will be asked a number of questions via telephone prior to our engineers attendance and we ask 100% transparency so we can prepare as required:

-Where inspections or investigations must take place, our engineers are taking a range for precautions to protect the public that they come into contact with, as well as themselves.
+Where inspections or investigations must take place, our engineers are taking a range of precautions to protect the public that they come into contact with, as well as themselves.
 These are based on the guidance provided on gov.uk and include: